All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

-The things looks like it's begging for someone into crash and kill it.
+The things looks like it's begging for someone to crash and kill it at the junk yard.

 He aborted the vehicle and entered the store.
-There was something neat about the quaint, not so average grocery store, and his timing was perfect.
+There was something neat about the quaint, not so average grocery store.
+His timing was perfect.
 No one recognized him.
 He wouldn't be bothered.
 A female at the store entrance held out a shopping basket for him.
 He glared at the diseased handles and declined gruffly.
 He didn't need to carry a lot of things anyway.
-Merely, some sleeping medicine for Mokuba, food products, and he could leave soon.
+Merely some sleeping medicine for Mokuba, food and he could leave soon.

-He browsed the soup aisle, aware of how unhealthy and high in carbs they canned soups were.
-Kaiba selected two cans of High Protein Chicken Soup.
+He browsed the soup aisle, aware of how unhealthy and high in carbs they canned soups were but selected two cans of High Protein Chicken Soup.
 He made a swift turn in the biscuit section in search of soft crackers.
 He didn't want Mokuba to eat hard food for a while—who cares if the injury was on the outside, soft foods did no harm.

 I don't desire seeing a sugared Mokuba running around, injuring himself further.

 Narrowed eyes snapped back at the biscuits.
 No matter what they had to suffice.
 The wafers were not good for him anyway.
 Mokuba can live without it.